 Will you be next?
 For updates and more information on our current contest, and for submissions, please visit the Contest’s webpage.

 Editor: Allen Gee

 Allen is currently the Donald L. Jordan Endowed Professor of Creative Writing at Columbus State University.
-He has served as Editor at Gulf Coast, was the Faculty Fiction Editor for Arts & Letters for over a decade, and administered the MFA program at Georgia College.
-He is the author of My Chinese-America, and is the designated biographer for the late James Alan McPherson.
+He has served as Editor and Board Member at Gulf Coast, was the Faculty Fiction Editor for Arts & Letters for over a decade, and administered the MFA program at Georgia College.
+He is the author of the essay collection, My Chinese-America, and is James Alan McPherson’s designated biographer.

 Executive Director: Andrew Gifford